 Step 10: Machining and heat- or surface treatment

 CIREX owns several machining devices so that drilling holes, tapping threads and turning & milling activities can be performed in-house.
 This enables CIREX to deliver a completely machined component that is ready-to-install.

 Some alloys require heat treatment to achieve a certain hardness, tensile strength or elongation according to 2D drawing specifications.
 The standard heat treatments are performed in-house, the complex treatments are outsourced.
 CIREX also has the know-how to perform a surface treatment for a casting.
 Surface treatments involves the coating process of a steel surface, to enhance the looks of the surface or protect it against external influences such as corrosion (rust) and natural wear (damage).

 Step 11: Final inspection

 During the final inspection, there is yet another visual check.
 When required a measurement report and material analysis can also be included.
 After the final inspection, the products are ready for shipment to another satisfied CIREX customer.

 Why lost wax casting by CIREX?

-CIREX is your reliable partner in the field of lost wax casting.
+CIREX is your reliable partner in the field of the lost wax casting process.
 We highly value a good client relationship, which largely determines the success of a project.
 In good cooperation with you as our customer, we would like to act as a development partner, sharing our thoughts and ideas about product design, material choice, measurements or any necessary machining.
 All of this is matched exactly to your needs and wishes.
 The goal is to achieve an optimal casting through joint dialogue.
 CIREX is your partner when it comes to successful castings!